Transformers \`a Grande Vitesse: Transformer-based approach

 \subsection{Self-attention between trains}

 There are two strong rationales for using a transformer-based architecture for this task.
-The first is that we are confronted with a long list of input tokens, of variable length: the main alternative would have been recurrent neural networks (such as bi-directional LSTMs), but since the sequence often has a length of over 3,000 at peak hours this approach would require tremendous memory to relate all trains to each other.
-Moreover our list has no particular order, since any train could be relevant to make predictions for any other our RNN would need to relate potentially very far-away tokens.
+The first is that we are confronted with a long list of input tokens, of variable length: the main alternative would have been recurrent neural networks (such as bi-directional LSTMs), but this would raise questions about token ordering and memory length to process over 3,000 train tokens as input.

-The second rationale for the transformer architecture is the multi-head attention mechanism: as noted earlier, there are generally many trains that can potentially impact a single given train but also many which must be ignored when making this prediction.
-The attention mechanism allows the model to focus solely on relevant trains when making a prediction for a given train, and to learn durably how to make this distinction using train number and RP embeddings.

-Self-attention works by transforming each input token \( x \) into query \( Qx \), key \( Kx \), and value \( Vx \) vectors~\cite{vaswani2017attention} in each attention head.
+The second rationale is the attention mechanism, which allows the model to focus solely on relevant trains when making a prediction for a given train.
+Self-attention works by transforming each input token \( x \) into query \( Qx \), key \( Kx \), and value \( Vx \) vectors in each attention head~\citep{vaswani2017attention}.
 Then, each token \( y \) is weighted relative to \( x \) through the scalar product \( (Q x) \cdot (K y) \).
-These weights are normalized using a soft-max layer and then these scores used to produce a convex combination of each token's value vector:
+These weights are normalized using a soft-max layer and then these scores used to produce a convex combination of each token's value vector,

 which will constitute the output for token \( x \), where \( \mathcal{S} \) is the soft-max function relative to the weights.

 We are interested in the normalized weights \( \left( \mathcal{S}((Q x) \cdot (K y)) \right)_y \), which constitute a probability distribution over all trains in the input, modeling the way they affect the train \( x \) in each self-attention layer.
 We therefore chose to monitor alongside our performance metrics the attention weights for the first encoder in our stack.
 This information is extremely valuable since it roughly encodes how delays propagate: if a model pays particular attention to a set of trains when making a prediction for a particular train, this most likely means that these trains are likely to impact the second train.